 Isaiah 55:8-9 ESV For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.

 You have called us to stand as ministers of reconciliation in Jesus’ name for Your glory.
 Please show me what this should look like for my family.
-I want to die to my own ungodly reactions and fleshy tendencies, and obey Your Word.
+I want to die to my own ungodly reactions and fleshly tendencies, and obey Your Word.
 I ask for Your protection against any scheme of the enemy that has been set up against reconciliation and peace in my family.

 2 Corinthians 5:18-19 ESV All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.